Phantomxm2021/ARMOD-FlutterAppDemo/README.md

 3. Go to the location of your `FLUTTER SDK PATH/.pub-cache/hosted/pub.dartlang.org/flutter_armod_widget-0.0.3/` folder, then paste the `libs` to `android` platform folder.

+4. Create and write your app token to [PhantomsXRConfig.dart](lib/config/phantomsxrConfig.dart)

-4. And write a new screen for AR-MOD
+5. And write a new screen for AR-MOD

 ```dart
 import 'dart:async';